steadylearner/chatgpt/blogs/How to make Rust Desktop App with Egui and ChatGPT.md

 ### 4. Install Rust packages

-You can install pacakges required for this post with Cargo.toml similar to this.
+You can prepare Rust pacakges required for this post with Cargo.toml similar to this.

 ```toml
 [package]